 Embark upon a wonderful journey: an Outlander experience with a difference…

-Our itinerary encompasses 31 Outlander locations over 6 days, from which you can choose the Outlander journey you wish to experience: Begin by visiting the Highland locations in the novels, then move on to the filming locations for Series One and Two near Edinburgh, all of which you’ll recognise.
-You can stand where Jamie and Claire once stood, and bring your Outlander experience into beautiful, glorious life.
+Our full itinerary takes you to 30 Outlander locations over 6 days.
+However, you can choose to do just One Day, Two Days, Four Days or the entire Six Day Outlander Experience.
+Begin by visiting the Highland locations in the novels, then move on to the filming locations for Series One and Two around Fife and Edinburgh, all of which you’ll recognise.
+Stand where Jamie and Claire once stood, and bring your Outlander experience into beautiful, glorious life.
 Our itinerary ensures you spend minimum time in the car, and the majority of each day enjoying the locations.
-If you include the filming locations tour, you even have one afternoon and evening to explore the famous Royal Mile in Edinburgh, and on the last day you return to the Highlands via Craigh na Dun… (see our gallery).
+If you include the filming locations tour, you even have one afternoon and evening to explore the famous Royal Mile in Edinburgh, and you even get to stand on the beautiful hill of Craigh na Dun… (see our gallery).

 Enjoy all of this, and take a journey back in time to explore your own Past Lives too.
 This part is optional, and is explained further in our tour itinerary below.